 d) The ligation between vector and insert won’t take place

 Explanation: Alkaline phosphatase is used at times and the vector is treated with it.
 It is responsible for the removal of phosphatase group from the 5’ end.
 This group is required for the ligation reaction to take place and at each end two phosphates are required.
-But as the phosphate groups are removed from vector, its relegation is not possible now.
-But as the insert is still having phosphate group, one strand will form the bond and the ligation reaction will take place.
+But as the phosphate groups are removed from the vector, its relegation is not possible now.
+But as the insert is still having a phosphate group, one strand will form the bond and the ligation reaction will take place.